First-Time Travel Get a Travel Card

 4. Receive and activate your card in 7-10 business days.

-Once you receive your new GSA SmartPay 3 travel card, call U.S. Bank at 888-994-6722 to confirm your account and create your personal identification number (PIN).
+Once you receive your new GSA SmartPay 3 travel card, call U.S. Bank at 888-994-6722 to confirm your account.
 Be sure to remember your PIN.
 It will be required to complete chip enabled transactions.

 Then, follow these steps to register your account and create your U.S. Bank Access Online user ID: